 Google Ads is the most popular online marketing platform in the world right now.
 However, not everyone who advertises there gets the results that they are looking for.
 Many businesses approach Google Ads thinking that all their problems are solved, only to be disappointed after a little while.
 It is the reality of life.
 But is there anything that you can do to improve your chances of success while marketing your business on Google Ads?

 How to get better results on Google Ads

 Fortunately, there are a number of steps that you can take to turn your PPC campaigns into a success.
 Below are 13 tips to help you get better results from Google Ads.
-These tips are based on our own experience.
-Here are some of the things that we have learnt after advertising on Google for over 15 years for hundreds of clients.
+These tips are based on our own experience of managing SEO projects and using Google keyword position checker.
+Here are some of the things that we have learned after advertising on Google for over 15 years for hundreds of clients.

 1. Include the keyword “COST” in your ad’s title

 You will not find this particular tip anywhere else, but it works great.
 One of the things that we have discovered is that if you are selling a service, you need to include the word “COST” with capital letters in the title of your ad.